Injury Prevention Womack, MO

 Muscle Imbalance

-Muscle balance is key to maintaining healthy joints and staving off injury.
-Imbalance can result in an overreliance on one set of muscles, which may cause your body to force it to participate in an activity it shouldn’t.
-It also prevents you from having optimal posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher probability of injury.
-Muscle imbalance can refer to insufficient muscle balance in relation to other muscle groups, such as having a strong bicep and weak tricep, or within muscle groups, such as the four muscles in the rotator cuff having different levels of strength.
+Muscle balance is crucial to maintaining healthy joints and preventing injury.
+Imbalance can result in an overreliance on one set of muscles, which may cause your body to use it in a way it shouldn’t.
+It also causes posture dysfunction, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher probability of injury.
+Injuries can be caused by poor muscle balance between muscle groups, such as having a strong chest and weak back, or within muscle groups, such as an imbalance between the four muscles of the rotator cuff.
 Symptoms include:

-Personalized injury prevention with our professional physical therapists in Womack, MO will bring balance to your muscles.
+Personalized injury prevention with our professional physical therapists in Womack, MO will ensure that your muscles are at optimal proportional strength.

 Movement Dysfunction